 Get more information about the Corridor Construction Program at AustinTexas.gov/CorridorMobility.

 Slaughter Lane Corridor Mobility Plan

-The City of Austin is currently finalizing a Corridor Mobility Plan for Slaughter Lane.
+The City of Austin finalized a Corridor Mobility Plan for Slaughter Lane in winter 2018.

 This plan recommends short and long-term improvements for mobility and safety along the Slaughter Lane corridor.